 High School: There will be two areas of recognition in regard to scholarships for students graduating from C-EB High School.
 Students earning a 3.75 grade point average or higher will graduate with High Honor.
 Students earning a 3.5 to 3.74 grade point average will graduate with Honor.
-The grade point average will be a cumulative average for eight semesters beginning with grade nine.
+The grade point average will be a cumulative average of their high school career.